randyrossi/vicii-kawari/disks/README.md

 [Kawari Inside Disk 1](https://accentual.com/vicii-kawari/downloads/kawari_inside_1.d64) \
 [Kawari Inside Disk 2](https://accentual.com/vicii-kawari/downloads/kawari_inside_2.d64)

+* NOTE: The Kawari Inside demo requires a 1541 (or Pi1541).
+SD2IEC devices are not compatible with the fast loader.

 # VIC-II Kawari Demo/Util Disks

 The programs on these disks require a VIC-II Kawari.
 They will not function on a stock C-64.